-Pujo, a Democrat, was the representative for Louisiana's 7th congressional district from 1907 to 1913.
+Pujo was the representative for Louisiana’s 7th congressional district and was a Democrat.
+He served from 1907 to 1913.

 From Nov 1903 to Mar 1913, Pujo missed 545 of 996 roll call votes, which is 54.7%.
 This is much worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|